Who We Are

 GardenShare is a locally led, nonprofit organization seeking to end hunger and strengthen food security in northern New York State, a remote rural region known as the North Country.

-Gardenshare's mission is to solve hunger in St. Lawrence County through policy advocacy work and by strengthening the food system to benefits all County residents.
+Gardenshare's mission is to solve the problem of hunger in St. Lawrence County through policy advocacy work and by strengthening the food system to benefits all County residents.

 Healthy Food – The County has a vibrant, local food system where our food choices are healthy for us, for our communities, and for the environment.

 Healthy Farms – Farmers are able to make a living that supports their families and contribute to a robust local economy.